Podcast Launch Program FAQ Page

 - We create a podcast page on your existing website

 - We edit, produce and write show notes for your first 3 podcast episodes

 - We schedule everything to publish on your launch day

-- We submit your podcast to iTunes, Stitcher and other podcast directories
+- We submit your podcast to iTunes, Stitcher and all the top podcast directories

 - We check to make sure everything is 100% set for your podcast launch